 Implementation of the WFD will result in continued improvements to water quality in water bodies leading to, or adjoining, the Irish Sea.
-The status of coastal water in the Dublin Bay is currently 'good'.
+The status of coastal water in the Irish Sea is currently 'high' while Dublin Bay is 'good'.

 Environmental water quality can be impacted by the effects of surface water run-off from areas of hard standing.
 These impacts are particularly pronounced in urban areas and can include pollution from particulate matter and hydrocarbon residues, and downstream erosion from accelerated flows during flood events.
 There can be no negative impact to surface water quality leaving the site due to the attenuation measures which are planned.